UMD-Summer-2021-ASR/quizzr-server/README.md

 * `DEFAULT_LEADERBOARD_SIZE` The default number of entries on the leaderboard.
 * `MAX_USERNAME_LENGTH` The maximum allowable number of characters in a username.
 * `USERNAME_CHAR_SET` A string containing all allowable characters in a username.
+* `DEFAULT_RATE_LIMITS` The default request rate limits for the server.
+Set this value to an empty array to disable the rate limiter.
+See [Flask Limiter](https://flask-limiter.readthedocs.io/en/stable/#) documentation for more details.

 It is also possible to override configuration fields through environment variables or through a set of overrides passed into the `test_overrides` argument for the app factory function.
 Currently, overrides with environment variables only work with fields that have string values.